-Drug development is a lengthy process, involving several important steps to ensure the drug is effective, safe and beneficial.
+Drug development (also known as pharmaceutical product development) is a lengthy process, involving several important steps to ensure the drug is effective, safe and beneficial.
 It takes several years to develop and test new drugs, and can cost millions, sometimes billions to complete.

 Whilst the drug development process is long and costly, it is essential that new drugs undergo rigorous testing to ensure they are safe and do not pose serious risks.

 Find out more about reducing drug development cost and increasing efficiency.

 A pharmaceutical product is a new medicine or drug that has been developed and brought to the market.
 Pharmaceutical product development is the process behind this, whereby the new drug has been discovered, researched, reviewed, and approved for market use.

 Throughout this process, pharmaceutical products undergo extensive evaluation.
 The product is examined and assessed for safety, as well as compliance with all regulatory requirements when treating a particular disease or condition.